cakephp/debug_kit/README.md

 If you don't see a CakePHP icon on the bottom right of your page DebugKit is not be working correctly.
 Some common problems are:

 1. Your PHP environment doesn't have SQLite installed.
 Check your application logs to confirm if this happening.
 You can either configure DebugKit to use a different database, or install the PDO SQLite 3 extension.
 2. Your hostname needs to be added to the `DebugKit.safeTld`.
 If your local domain isn't a known development environment name, DebugKit will disable itself to protect a potentially non-development environment.
+3. If you are using the [Authorization Plugin](https://github.com/cakephp/authorization) you need to set `DebugKit.ignoreAuthorization` to `true` in your config.

 ## Reporting Issues